Famous in Nashik That Will Surprise You 2025

 Upcoming Kumbh Mela Details:

-SignificanceOne of the four Kumbh Melas in India
+SignificanceOne of the four Kumbh Melas in India, marks the site where nectar of immortality fell, according to Hindu mythology

 Trimbakeshwar Temple